MAnitosik/minecraft-modpack/README.md

 - Allure Dark Theme GUI (waiting for the update)

 ### TODO
-- add something to Nether, there is nothing to do in Nether
 - make the game HARDER
 - replace voxelmap with clist or similar mod
 - Sepals (waiting for the update + buggy)